Skip to main content

 PRIMARY KEY (host, method_name)

-• ts: The timestamp when the metric was collected.
-It is the time index column.
+• ts: Timestamp when the metric was collected (the time index).

 CREATE TABLE app_logs (